SydneyUniLibrary/marc-transformed/docs/transform-api.md

 | [MARC in JSON](https://github.com/marc4j/marc4j/wiki/MARC-in-JSON-Description) | `transformFrom('json')` | `transformTo('json')` |
 | [Text](https://www.loc.gov/marc/makrbrkr.html) (2) | `transformFrom('text')` | `transformTo('text')` |

-(1) Transmission format is also sometimes called binary format.
+(1) Transmission format is also sometimes called binary format. `marc-transformed` only supports Unicode records, and not MARC-8.

 (2) The text format is compatible with [MarcEdit](http://marcedit.reeset.net/).

-### transformFrom(transportFormat: string, options?: any): stream.Transform
+## transformFrom(transportFormat: string, options?: any): stream.Transform

 Returns a `stream.Transform` that transforms a stream of bytes in a given transport format into a stream of records.